KhronosGroup/Vulkan-Profiles/OVERVIEW.md

-# Vulkan Profiles Toolset Overview
+# Vulkan Profiles Tools Overview

-The *Vulkan Profiles Toolset* is a collection of components for Vulkan application developers to build **portable** Vulkan applications using *Vulkan Profiles*.
+The *Vulkan Profiles Tools* is a collection of components for Vulkan application developers to build **portable** Vulkan applications using *Vulkan Profiles*.

 *Vulkan Profiles* have multiple use cases, including: